certbot/certbot/certbot/docs/using.rst

   certbot revoke --cert-name example.com --reason keycompromise

-Additionally, if a certificate is a test certificate obtained via the ``--staging``, ``--test-cert`` or non-default ``--server`` flag, that flag must be passed to the ``revoke`` subcommand.

 Revoking by account key or certificate private key
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, Certbot will try revoke certificates using your ACME account key.
 The server may complain that you
 are not authorized to perform the revocation.
-In this case, you will need to become authorized by requesting
+In this case, you will first need to become authorized by requesting
 a certificate for all of the domains on the certificate you wish to revoke (include an extra domain you do not control
 to avoid creating an actual certificate)::